rendy-k/Loan-Approval-Model/readme.md

 This cluster is similar to the cluster (3), but with 2 differences.
 Almost all of the borrowers in this cluster have home mortgages.
 The income and employment length of the borrowers are slightly higher than those of the cluster (3)

 ![alt text](images/cluster_4.png)

+<br><br>

+# Anomaly Detection <a id="anomaly"></a>

+Anomaly detection aims to identify the rare samples among the dataset.
+The Isolation Forest algorithm finds that 1% of the dataset samples have rare characteristics.

+Some of the anomaly samples are from borrowers who have defaulted loans in the past, but the recent loan has been paid off.
+Despite having past loan problems, the borrowers currently have higher incomes and apply for bigger loan amounts.